chiziuwaga/fixitforme-contractor/docs/Phased_Implementation_Plan.md

 ---

-## Phase 2: Agent Integration & Generative UI (Weeks 3-5) 🔄 IN PROGRESS
+## Phase 2: Agent Integration & Generative UI (Weeks 3-5) ✅ COMPLETE

 **Objective:** Implement the primary agent interactions for onboarding (Lexi) and bidding (Alex) using a generative, chat-based UI powered by the Vercel AI SDK.